How do I get involved?

 How do I get a show at WOW?

 WOW works on a sweat equity system – that means that you work on other peoples’ shows and/or for the space as a whole, and you earn the right to produce your work here and to be supported by other members.
-We determine most of our season at an annual retreat (4th of July weekend), but we can also propose mid-year to use available time.
+We have moved to a quarterly proposal schedule, but experienced producers can also propose between the formal proposal deadlines.

 On rare occasions, an existing WOW member, who already has sweat equity, will agree to take on a new person’s project as their own production.
 However most of our works are self produced.